 The perfect opportunity to go abroad for the first time

-Our students head out across the globe every Winter Term.
+Our students travel across the globe every Winter Term.
 We hope you’ll be one of them!

-This fall 2015 we will post the 2016 Winter Term program descriptions; to participate in one of those trips, you will need to complete an application and fill out the certification.
+To participate in these trips, complete an application and fill out the certification.
 You’ll also need to get your passport and pay a deposit.
 Scholarships are available.
-We’ll help you through this application process.
+We help you through this application process.

 Professor Kirk Wang

 Imagine going to a place of rich history yet frozen in time, or encountering people in a fishing village depicted in the books of Hemingway?
 This Winter Term course will explore the cultural, historical and social environment of today’s Cuba, by studying photography and photojournalism.
 We will visit places, such as schools, factories, stores, museums, public facilities, farms or fishing villages, etc., in Havana, the capital, and other urban and rural areas in Cuba.
 We will interact, research and document Cuban people in all walks of life, as well as scenes of streets and countryside, via photography or “visual essay/journals”.
 We will study the fundamental skills of photography, digital or film, while gaining a service-learning experience.
 By the end of the Winter Term, we will develop and create a photographic portfolio.
 If situation allows, we will exhibit the images of our discovery on campus when we return.